DecomTeam/giftable-for-woocommerce/readme.txt

 = How do I assign a gift category to a gift? =

 On the 'Product data' meta box in the product editing screen, you can mark any existing WooCommerce product as 'Giftable', or add new products and select 'Gift' as product type.
 You will then see a new product options tab called 'Gift options', where you can select and assign Gift categories for a gift or a giftable product.
+Gifts and giftable products unassigned to at least one enabled Gift category will not be available to customers.

 = Can I hide product tabs for gifts? =